 Note: Bugis Village (which houses Xcape’s entire empire of rooms) is slated for redevelopment, with existing tenants able to stay until March 2021.
 It’s not clear how or when this might affect Xcape — I’d suggest playing their rooms ASAP!

 Xcape Singapore’s rooms are big on special effects, hidden doorways and other exciting physical elements.
-They can be quite entertaining as a result, but you’ve got to bear with the risk of being combined with another group.
+They can be quite entertaining as a result, but you’ve got to bear with the risk of being combined with another group (though this doesn’t apply during the Covid-19 pandemic).

 Puzzles vary significantly across rooms.
 Some are not that inventive or enjoyable, may involve tedious matching, and can be downright unsatisfying or anticlimactic.
 Still, better rooms have good multimedia puzzles, which help to make up for it.